Setting Up an Appliance in a Net

 This guide explains how to set up an appliance in a Net.

-1. Create a Net with 10.0.0.0/16 as IP range in CIDR notation, see Creating a Net.
+1. Create a Net with 10.0.0.0/16 as IP range.
+See Creating a Net.

-2. Create a Subnet-A with 10.0.1.0/24 as IP range in CIDR notation, see Creating a Subnet in a Net.
+1. Create a Subnet-A with 10.0.1.0/24 as IP range.
+See Creating a Subnet in a Net.

-4. Create a route table and link it to the Subnet-A. Add a default route in Subnet-A targeting the Internet Service.
-For more information, see Creating a Route Table and Linking a Route Table with a Subnet.
+3. Create a route table and link it to the Subnet-A. See Creating a Route Table and Linking a Route Table with a Subnet.

-5. Create a VM-A in the Subnet-A, see Creating VMs.
+5. Create a VM-A in the Subnet-A. See Creating VMs.

-6. Allocate a public IP to your account and link it with the VM-A, see Allocating a Public IP to Your Account and Linking a Public IP with a VM or a Network Interface.
+6. Allocate a public IP to your account and link it with the VM-A. See Allocating a Public IP to Your Account and Linking a Public IP with a VM or a Network Interface.

-7. Connect to your appliance onto the VM-A and configure it as you need, see Accessing Your VMs.
+7. Connect to your appliance onto the VM-A and configure it as you need.
+See Accessing Your VMs.

 This VM-A with your appliance now acts as a router.

-8. Create a Subnet-B with 10.0.2.0/24 as IP range in CIDR notation, see Creating a Subnet in a Net.
+1. Create a Subnet-B with 10.0.2.0/24 as IP range.
+See Creating a Subnet in a Net.

-9. Create a route table and link it to the Subnet-B. Add a default route in Subnet-B targeting the VM-A. For more information, see Creating a Route Table and Linking a Route Table with a Subnet.
+2. Create a route table and link it to the Subnet-B. See Creating a Route Table and Linking a Route Table with a Subnet.

-This VM-B can receive the incoming traffic from the Internet forwarded by the VM-A.
+This VM-B can receive the incoming traffic from the internet forwarded by the VM-A.

 sch ApplianceRouter